jenndy/Climate-Change-Machine-Learning/README.md

 #### Data Exploration

 ##### Heatmap of missing values:
-- to visually see what covariates were missing values
+- Visually see what covariates were missing values
 - 4 features for wind and fog had significant amounts of missing values (> 50%)
 - For other 2 features with missing values -> dropped rows, tried imputing with mean
 - Future: try coming up with formula or predicting the values (prediction on prediction)
+-
 ##### Year built distribution plot
 - Kdeplot and rugplot
 - Saw year had year 0 values -> drop, treat as missing values
+-
 ##### Correlation matrix heatmap:
-- to look at correlation between covariates and the target value (mine)
+- Look at correlation between covariates and the target value (mine)
 - Noticed site eui has positive correlation with energy star rating and weak direct correlations with all the other numerical features
--

 #### Data Cleaning and Preprocessing
 - Dropped features with significant amount of missing values (more than 50%): max_wind_speed, direction_peak_wind_speed,direction_max_wind_speed, days_with_fog, etc.
 - Dropped rows where year built was 0